laninsky/UCE_processing_steps/README.md

 cd ..
 ```

-#Running RAxML to get the genetrees.
+#Running RAxML to get the genetrees
 I've had problems with phyluce's method for doing this, so this is free-hand code for doing this
 ```
 mkdir raxml_genetrees
 wd=`pwd`